alok-ai-lab/MRep-DeepInsight/README.md

 A YouTube video about the original DeepInsight method is available [here](https://www.youtube.com/watch?v=411iwaptk24&feature=youtu.be).
 A Matlab page on DeepInsight can be viewed from [here](https://www.mathworks.com/company/user_stories/case-studies/riken-develops-a-method-to-apply-cnn-to-non-image-data.html).

-### DeepInsight Paper
+### Previous papers
-*Sharma A, Vans E, Shigemizu D, Boroevich KA, Tsunoda T, DeepInsight: A methodology to transform a non-image data to an image for convolution neural network architecture, Scientifi Reports, 9(1), 1-7, 2019.*
+*Sharma A, Vans E, Shigemizu D, Boroevich KA, Tsunoda T, DeepInsight: A methodology to transform a non-image data to an image for convolution neural network architecture, Scientific Reports, 9(1), 1-7, 2019.*
+*Sharma A, Lysenko A, Boroevich K, Vans E, Tsunoda T, DeepFeature: feature selection in nonimage data using convolutional neural network, Briefings in Bioinformatics, 22(6), 2021.*
+*Sharma A, Lysenko A, Boroevich K, Tsunoda T, DeepInsight-3D architecture for anti-cancer drug response prediction with deep-learning on multi-omics, Scientific Reports, 13(2483), 2023.*

 ### GitHub weblink of DeepInsight (Python and Matlab)
 Overall weblink [here](https://alok-ai-lab.github.io/DeepInsight/)